 Startup costs include costs associated with the opening and organizing of new complexes or conversion of existing complexes, including the cost of feasibility studies, staff-training and recruiting, and travel costs for employees engaged in such startup activities.
 All startup costs are expensed as incurred.
-The decrease in startup costs is primarily attributable to the opening of the Times Square location in the first quarter of 2006, compared to no openings in the first half of 2007.
-We plan on opening one store in the third quarter of 2007.
+The decrease in startup costs is primarily attributable to the openings of the Times Square and Maple Grove locations in the first and fourth quarter of 2006, compared to the opening of the Tempe location in the third quarter of 2007.